nrfconnect/sdk-nrfxlib/zboss/README.rst

   This version is enabled by default.

   The production libraries fully conform to the certification, but they are not necessarily certified.
-  See the compatibility matrices in the `Infocenter`_ for the certification status of the production library that is present in a given |NCS| release.

 * *Development* version that contains the latest version of ZBOSS libraries, with experimental features included.
   This version is enabled with the :option:`CONFIG_ZIGBEE_LIBRARY_DEVELOPMENT` Kconfig option and its files are located in the :file:`zboss/development/` directory.